 - Expenses of travel, accommodation and meals when travelling away from the office (and exceptional costs of in-house provision of food, subsistence items or other amenities) in fulfilling your instructions;

-- Late night transport home for Directors or staff or the cost of overnight accommodation where the work necessary to fulfil your instructions must necessarily be undertaken after 21:00;
+- Late night transport home or the cost of overnight accommodation where the work necessary to fulfil your instructions must necessarily be undertaken after 21:00;

 - Photocopying and scanning expenses incurred on your behalf;